-What are the factors of an effective recruitment approach?
+What are the characteristics of effective recruitment?

 Putting the right strategies into place will help you create a better approach to recruitment.
-Here are some key factors to consider when it comes to creating an effective recruitment plan for your business:
+Here are some key factors to consider when it comes to creating an effective recruitment and selection plan for your business:

 - Write clear and concise job descriptions: keep job ads concise with bullet point lists and a focus on essential skills/experience.
 When the person writing the application doesn’t have direct experience within that role, ask an employee from within that area or with relevant knowledge to proofread for accuracy.